awsdocs/amazon-mwaa-user-guide/doc_source/access-policies.md

 ## How it works<a name="access-policies-how"></a>

-The resources and services used in an Amazon MWAA environment are not accessible to all IAM entities \(users, roles, or groups\)\.
+The resources and services used in an Amazon MWAA environment are not accessible to all AWS Identity and Access Management \(IAM\) entities, such as users, roles, or groups\.
 You must create a policy that grants your Apache Airflow users permission to access these resources\.
 For example, you need to grant access to your Apache Airflow development team\.

 Amazon MWAA uses these policies to validate whether a user has the permissions needed to perform an action on the AWS console or via the APIs used by an environment\.